Euro Slides, Dollar Rises After Elections in Germany, New Zealand

 "The waning support for Merkel's coalition partner...combined with the rise in popularity of the far-right Alternative for Germany means that the process of building a coalition could take months and that the resulting agreement will be a much weaker government in the eurozone's largest economy," said Omer Esiner, chief market analyst at Commonwealth Foreign Exchange.

 New Zealand's general election Sunday failed to deliver a clear result.
 Party leaders now have to forge alliances to achieve a ruling coalition, which could result in a either another term for the current center-right government, or a win for the center-left Labour Party.
-The New Zealand dollar dropped 1% against the U.S. dollar.
+The New Zealand dollar dropped 1% against the U.S. dollar to the $0.7262.

 "There is a sense that we are entering a period of political uncertainty and that is never a good thing, at least for the currencies of the countries involved," said Ray Attrill, head of foreign-exchange strategy at National Australia Bank.